PHYSICAL THERAPY FOR ADHESIVE CAPSULITIS

 Adhesive capsulitis, commonly known as frozen shoulder, is a condition in which the shoulder capsule thickens and becomes tight, causing pain and stiffness.
 Over time, the shoulder becomes very hard to move and can progress to a point where you are not capable of moving your shoulder the way you used to.
 The pain from frozen shoulder is often dull and aching and can interfere with your everyday activities.
-Physical therapy is one conservative treatment option for frozen shoulder, which can lower your pain level as well as improve your mobility over time.
+PT is one conservative treatment option for frozen shoulder, which can lower your pain level as well as improve your mobility over time.

 The causes of frozen shoulder are still not fully understood.
 The condition may develop after a shoulder has been immobilized for a period of time due to surgery, a fracture, or another injury.
 Other medical conditions that may be correlated to or increase the likelihood of developing frozen shoulder include:

 The symptoms of adhesive capsulitis may include the following: